The ICOM International Community

 Myanmar

 For over 10 years, ICOM Graduates and Acupuncture practitioners have been involved in a charitable project in Myanmar training Doctors at the Watchet Jivitadhana Sanga Hospital near Saigang City.
 The hospital was founded in 1984 as a charitable institution and provides low-cost health services to monks and nuns, as well as the general public.
-A purpose-built Acupuncture unit has now been added and groups of ICOM Graduates aim to travel there at least once a year to provide training and to treat patients in the hospital.
+A purpose-built Acupuncture unit has now been added and groups of ICOM Graduates have travelled there many times over the years to provide training and to treat patients in the hospital.

 Nepal

-ICOM is working with Nepal Pain Relief and TUKI to find volunteers for their wonderful programme in Nepal.
+ICOM has also worked with Nepal Pain Relief and TUKI to find volunteers for their wonderful programme in Nepal.
 Following the devastating earthquake there in 2015, NPR was set up to establish pain relief stations in two evacuation centres in Pokhara, working with the British Gurkha Welfare Scheme.
 Since then, further pain relief stations have been created in order to offer Acupuncture and pain relief services to the most affected areas.
 A permanent clinic run by NPR and TUKI now operates in Charikot.
-Their vision is for this clinic to become a fully manned healthcare facility.

-The clinic is currently staffed by volunteer Acupuncturists and in 2019 two of our graduates Anna-Marie Wakeling and Caroline Crowther travelled to Nepal to volunteer with Nepal Pain Relief and TUKI, taking with them suitcases packed full of donations from fellow colleagues and students.
+The clinic is currently staffed by volunteer Acupuncturists and ICOM graduates have travelled to Nepal to volunteer with Nepal Pain Relief and TUKI, taking with them suitcases packed full of donations from fellow colleagues and students.
 In Nepal they treated hundreds of patients over the course of six weeks.